Managing business units

 $service = $ns.GetServiceDirectly("localhost")

-# Build the ADS path of the child container 'My Container'
+# Build the ADS path of the nested container 'My Container' and bind to it.

 $unit = $myContainer.Create("adm-BusinessUnit", "CN=My Unit")